Rappel rack: Uses and operation

 Racks are favored by many American cavers for the excellent friction control and above average heat dissipation they offer.
 This heat dissipation is improved further if aluminum bars are used.
 They have other several advantages over bobbins including the ability to use them with more than one rope at a time, and over a larger distribution of pitch lengths.
 However, bobbin abseiling devices, being easier to lock off, easier to transfer mid-pitch, and lighter to carry, are more popular in Europe where Alpine rigging techniques are used.

 Racks function by holding the rope in-between metal bars to create friction.
 A hand held on the rope beneath the device, in conjunction with control of the distance between bars, controls the rate of descent.

-Racks carry a set of safety risks that aren't associated with other styles of descender.
+Racks carry a set of safety risks that are not associated with other styles of descender.
 The most dangerous of these is the "suicide rig", a configuration that will cause the bars to pop off of the rope, and potentially allow the user to fall.
 This occurs when the rope is threaded in such a way that the rope forces the bars open, instead of holding them closed.